abodiamhe/weather/README.md

 ## Author

-Built as a frontend JavaScript project to practice:
+Built as a end of semester project at Altschool of engineering.

-* API integration
-* Asynchronous JavaScript (`async/await`)
-* Error handling
-* DOM manipulation
-* Geolocation services
-* Responsive UI development